This paper is a draft, please do not reproduce without authorization.

 to Top of page

-2- To be or not to be: living fully or accumulating an existential deficit
+2- To be or not to be : living fully or accumulating an existential deficit

-For the sake of exploring the addictive behaviour, two aspects of the human personality need to be examined.
+To further understand the addictive behaviour, two aspects of the human personality must be examined.
 They can be nicknamed "the scientist" and "the philosopher".
-The scientist is the symbol of man as a data gatherer, experimenter and theoretician, using his powerful intellect to free himself as much as possible from vulnerability to outside threats and to improve his comfort.
-We know how far we have gone on the road of technical domination over the planet.
-The philosopher, on the other hand, is the symbol of man as an explorer of his existential darkness, offering reassuring (or, sometimes, not-so-reassuring) models of the universe to his fellow humans confronted with the anguish of darkness about man's origin and his destiny.
-Interestingly, humans have devised ways to store and improve their scientific knowledge from generation to generation, but have great difficulty storing and refining their philosophical knowledge, at least in its deeper aspect of "wisdom".
-For example, most of what was considered as advanced science two centuries ago has been updated and improved and is now taught in primary schools if it is not altogether obsolete and scorned for its "naïveté".
+The scientist is the symbol of man as an information gatherer, an experimenter and a theoretician.
+The scientist uses his intellect to free himself, as much as possible, from vulnerability to outside threats and to improve his comfort.
+We know how far we have gone on the path of technical domination of the planet.
+The philosopher, on the other hand, is the symbol of man as an explorer of his existential darkness, offering reassuring (or, sometimes, not-so-reassuring) models of the universe to his fellow humans confronted with the anxious probing of darkness about man's origin and his destiny.
+Humans have devised ways to store and improve their scientific knowledge from generation to generation, but they have great difficulty storing and refining philosophical knowledge, at least in its deeper aspect of "wisdom".
+For example, most of what was considered as advanced science two centuries ago has been updated and improved and is now taught in primary schools, when it is not altogether obsolete and scorned as primitive and somewhat amusing in its "naïveté".
 On the other hand, Plato, Lao-tzu, Socrates, and most ancient philosophers could still, today, qualify as advisers to the most prestigious institutions.
-This seems to indicate that "intelligence" as defined in its science and engineering aspect, is not adequate to gather and to store wisdom.
+This seems to indicate that "intelligence" as defined in its science and engineering aspect, is not an adequate faculty to gather and to store wisdom.
 Books of wisdom are subject to analytical interpretations and often fail to meet modern standards for scientific accuracy, at least in a classic mechanistic sense.
 Tradition, the main container of archetypal wisdom, loses its content with time and becomes out of date.
-This is how the word "archaic" which literally means "related to the beginning", "fundamental", has come to mean "obsolete", "primitive" in a pejorative sense rather than "original and pure".
-It is undergoing a slow revival largely due to Carl Jung's recognition that archetypes, i.e. fundamental transpersonal archaic themes, are at play in the human psyche.
-Meanwhile, humans continue spending a considerable amount of their finite and precious vital energy and an increasing fraction of their time to seek "peace and happiness" through practices which have in common an obsession with quantitative and rational knowledge.
+This is how the word "archaic" which literally means "related to the beginning", "fundamental", has come to mean "obsolete", or "primitive" in a pejorative sense rather than "original and pure".
+Its root meaning is undergoing a slow revival largely due to Carl Jung's recognition that archetypes, i.e. fundamental transpersonal archaic themes, are at play in the human psyche.
+Meanwhile, humans continue to spend a considerable amount of their finite and precious vital energy and an increasing fraction of their time to seek "peace and happiness" through practices which have in common an obsession with quantitative and rational knowledge.
+Rationality, the faculty to divide a continuum into categories and to recognize cause-effect relationships between these categories, has achieved such apparent wonders in liberating mankind from a blind dependence on nature that abstract rational models have slowly eclipsed the continuum they were meant to map.
+In a scientific culture, the tree of knowledge hides the forest of wisdom and "left-brain supremacy" has been raised to cult status.
+Reading such blasphemous words, many a grand priest in the temple of rationality may already have torn his robe and questioned the "qualifications" of the author of such statements and asked to see the database on which these pronoucements can be validated.
+Without scorn, I simply extend my sympathy to such outraged grand priests and to their legions of left-brain supremacists.
+The pain of what amounts to a right-brain lobotomy is such that "happiness" is often confused, among them, with "relief".
+Anaesthesia is a short-term remedy for pain and is one of the most common practices in modern lifestyles, to such an extent that, as will be shown below, it amounts to societal addiction.
+The irony of such pain-killing practices is that they only mask the symptoms while stifling the very core of the human experience.
+"An-aesthesia" is, literally, "non-aesthesia", i.e. a loss of sensitivity, the function which differentiates a human being from an "intelligent" computer.
+Living under anaesthesia amounts to passing through human existence without being fully alive.
+Worse, as we evolve in numbness, we accumulate a deficit in terms of true life experience.
+Jo Numb, 1916-1985, addict, may have experienced not a single year of his life as a whole human being because he was never fully alive.
+Born in a family where his father had learned at an early age to "be a man" by suppressing his feelings, and where his mother, raised in a rigid God-fearing culture, spent her life placing duty and austerity before spontaneity, Jo Numb, PhD, never learned the language of sensitivity and emotions.
+Emotional illiteracy is quite compatible with a PhD in any discipline.
+Without blaming parents for one's personality flaws, it is essential to recognize the important role of parenting and of family "culture" in the shaping of the addictive personality.
+The children of today are the parents of tomorrow just as the parents of yesterday were the children of yesteryears.

 to Top of page